 At Ballard we are working on improving key elements of our fuel cell stack technology.
-In this installment, we will focus on advancements in our catalyst technology.
-A future installment will discuss other fuel cell component advances.
+In this article, we will focus on advancements in our catalyst technology.
+A future article will discuss other fuel cell component advances.

 Recent catalyst developments are key to the future of fuel cell technology, and the large-scale commercialization of clean electric power for transportation and industry, as they:

 - Reduce fuel cell costs, by reducing the use of precious metals